-Extra Description aws Provides support for managing a cluster on Amazon Web Service (AWS) using Toil's built in Cluster Util- ities.
-Clusters can scale up and down automatically.
-It also supports storing workflow state.
+Extra Description aws Provides support for storing workflow state in Amazon AWS.
 This extra has no native dependencies. google Experimental.
 Stores workflow state in Google Cloud Storage.
-This extra has no native dependencies. azure Stores workflow state in Microsoft Azure.
+This extra has no native dependencies. azure Stores workflow state in Microsoft Azure Storage.
 This extra has no native dependencies. mesos Provides support for running Toil on an Apache Mesos cluster.
-Note that running Toil on other batch systems does not require an extra.
-The mesos extra requires the following native dependencies: • Apache Mesos (Tested with Mesos v1.0.0) • Python headers and static libraries Tree outout.
-If you must to install Tail with the survey Important: If you want to install Toil with the mesos extra in a virtualenv, be sure to create that virtualenv with thesystem-site-packages flag: \$ virtualenv ~/venvsystem-site- →packages Otherwise, you'll see something like this: ImportError: No module named mesos.native encryption Provides client-side encryption for files stored in the Azure and AWS job stores.
-This extra requires the fol- lowing native dependencies: • Python headers and static libraries • libffi headers and library cwl Provides support for running workflows written using the Common Workflow Language.
-This extra has no native dependencies.
+Note that running Toil on SGE (GridEngine), Parasol, or a single machine does not require an extra.
+The mesos extra requires the following native depen- dencies: Apache Mesos (Tested with Mesos v1.0.0) Python headers and static libraries Important: If you want to install Toil with the mesos extra in a virtualenv, be sure to create that virtualenv with thesystem-site-packages flag: \$ virtualenvsystem-site-packages Otherwise, you'll see something like this: ImportError: No module named mesos.native encryption Provides client-side encryption for files stored in the Azure and AWS job stores.
+This extra requires the following native dependencies: • Python headers and static libraries • libffi headers and library cwl Provides support for running workflows written using the Common Workflow Language.